 The Destiny City Film Festival was founded in part because we want to show great movies.
 And we know that at the heart of every great movie is a great story – one that is destined to inspire and entertain.
 Screenplays are the foundation of every memorable film, and we are dedicated to supporting the writing community and the stories they create.
 Thus, we are thrilled to host Tacoma’s first short screenplay competition!
 We know that the Northwest film community is chock full of talented writers, thinkers, and artists.
 We invite you to share your short screenplay, and allow us to celebrate your work.
 All stories welcomed.

-- The 1st place winner will receive 2 VIP Passes to the 2017 Destiny City Film Festival and a cash prize of $150.
-They will also receive a prize package from InkTip.
+- The 1st place winner will receive 2 VIP Passes to the 2019 Destiny City Film Festival and a cash prize of $150.

 - Scripts must be between three (3) and thirty (30) pages in length.
 Absolutely no exceptions.

 - Writers of all ages, demographics and corners of the world are invited to enter.
 There is no limit to the number of screenplays you may submit, but separate entry forms and fees are required for each script.

 - DCFF will not allow substitutions of corrected pages, new drafts, or edited titles of a submitted screenplay.

 - Screenplays must be received by the final deadline (November 9, 2018).